-Why is learning about security deposit laws essential to a tenant or landlord?
+Why is learning about the Texas security deposit law essential to a tenant or landlord?

 Knowing your rights ensures that your interests are protected.